Today we prepare a quick and light vegetable broth:

 You can use all the seasonal vegetables you have in your pantry, avoiding carrots and potatoes.

-For example in addition to onion or shallot, celery, chard, and leeks, also broccoli and cauliflower, cabbages and savoy cabbage, chicories, fennel, mushrooms, pumpkin.
+For example, besides onion or shallot, celery, Swiss chard, and leeks, you can also use broccoli and cauliflower, cabbages and savoy cabbages, chicories, fennel, mushrooms, pumpkin.